A complete beginners guide to Royal Ascot. Everything you need for for a day at the races from your living room.

 Royal Ascot concludes on Saturday with a bumper 8-race card including three Group-One races and 2 Group-Two races.
 The feature race is the Diamond Jubilee, the most valuable sprint race of the week and will showcase some of the fastest horses in the world.
 In the last 8 years there have been winners from Britain, Ireland, America and even Australia with the brilliant Black Caviar.

-Frankie Dettori may be pushing 50, but as Royal Ascot’s winning-most jockey he is hard to ignore with a record 66 wins at the Royal meeting.
-Last year, the Italian landed his first ‘top-jockey’ title at Royal Ascot since 2004 proving he is still a force to reckoned with.
-Another name to look out for is Ryan Moore, Ascot’s second winning-most jockey at the royal meeting with 58 wins.
-Moore is stable jockey to the powerful Aidan O’Brien stable and will have an exciting book of rides from the Irish contingent.
+Frankie Dettori may be pushing 50, but as Royal Ascot’s winning-most jockey he is hard to ignore, and though based in the US, currently, it would be no surprise to see Frankie back at Ascot in 2024.
+Another name to look out for is Ryan Moore, Ascot’s second winning-most jockey at the royal meeting.
+Moore is the stable jockey to the powerful Aidan O’Brien stable and will always have an exciting book of rides from the Irish contingent.

 Royal Ascot has something for everyone, whether you’re an experienced punter or a complete novice.
 For those who may not have placed a bet online before, it can be a confusing experience so we have created a simple step-by-step guide to help you get involved in the action.